Inside of a Kvant ClubMAX 3000 laser projector.

 What is an RGB laser?

-Defining an RGB laser projector
+Defining an RGB laser light projector show

 RGB lasers are designed to produce millions of different colors and color combinations, as many different RGB laser systems are able to display more than one color at a time.
 How many colors can an RGB laser really display?
 Well it's 16,777,216 different colors to be exact.
 Incredible right?!

-Understanding laser modules, and the different sources
+Understanding RGB laser modules, and the different sources

 When we refer to an RGB laser, we are simply referring to the fact that the laser system has three different sources (one for red, green, and blue).
 However, there are various types of physical laser sources that can be used to create the laser, which include sources such as DPSS, OPSL, and laser diodes.